-- Create your account with your email address and password Pay Your Bill
+- Create your account with your email address and password.
+Start by clicking CREATE LOGIN.

-- Add currently FAA registered aircraft to your account.
+- Search for and then “Add” currently FAA registered aircraft to your account.

-- Update Owner address, email, phone number and billing information.
-Business owners may add a second email and second billing address to your Utah registration account.
-Note: The FAA registration record owner address and data is used as primary.
+Business owners may add a 2nd email and 2nd billing address to your Utah registration account.

 - Select your aircraft’s primary airport location and effective dates.